 Read our full VideoPad review.

-DaVinci is the best free video editing software for those who are more advanced.
+DaVinci Resolve is the best free video editing software for those who are more advanced video editors.
 A powerful pro-level, cross platform app, you’ll want to use a system with discrete graphics to get the most out of this video editor.

 VSDC has a hybrid layout that incorporates controls for both creating and editing video projects, along with links to instructional videos, which are a big help when navigating through its interface.
 VSDC is a non-linear editor, which gives you some more flexibility when editing, but that means it has a bigger learning curve than more traditional video editing software.

-VSDC is not bad for basic edits, but its interface has a learning curve, and it lacks some popular features, such as the ability to edit 360 video.
+VSDC is not bad for basic edits, but its interface has a learning curve, and it lacks a few popular features.
 VSDC is also a Windows-only program.
 If you upgrade to the pro version of VSDC for $20 (good for one year for two machines), you get additional features such as technical support, a full multimedia suite, advanced settings, hardware acceleration, sub-pixel resolution, a masking tool, chroma key functionality and a visible audio waveform.

 Read our full VSDC review.